gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ## Properties

+The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**Reference Name:** The name used to uniquely identify this sink for lineage, annotating metadata, etc.
+**Reference Name:** Enter a name for this sink to uniquely identify it for lineage, annotating metadata, and so on.

-**Plugin Name:** The name of the JDBC plugin to use.
-This is the value of the 'name' key defined in the JSON file for the JDBC plugin.
+**Plugin Name:** Enter the name of the JDBC driver.
+This refers to the 'name' key defined in the JSON file that was used at the time of uploading the JDBC driver.
+For more information on how to upload a driver, refer the section 'Upload Database Driver'.

-**Plugin Type:** The type of JDBC plugin to use.
+**Plugin Type:** Specify the type of JDBC plugin to be used.
 This is the value of the 'type' key defined in the JSON file for the JDBC plugin.
-Defaults to 'jdbc'.
+The default type is 'jdbc'.

-**Connection String:** The JDBC connection string including the database name.
-(Macro-enabled)
+**Connection String:** Specify the JDBC connection string, including the database name.
+This field is macro-enabled.

-**Import Query:** The SELECT query to use to import data from the specified table.
+**Import Query:** Enter the SELECT query to be used to import data from the specified table.
 You can specify an arbitrary number of columns to import, or you can import all columns using \*.
-The Query should contain the '$CONDITIONS' string.
+The Query should contain the $CONDITIONS string.
 For example, 'SELECT * FROM table WHERE $CONDITIONS'.
-The '$CONDITIONS' string will be replaced by 'splitBy' field limits specified by the bounding query.
+The $CONDITIONS string will be replaced by 'splitBy' field limits specified by the bounding query.
-The '$CONDITIONS' string is not required if numSplits is set to one.
+The $CONDITIONS string is not required if numSplits is set to one.
+This field is macro-enabled.

+**Bounding Query:** A bounding query is required when split is set to a value more than one.
+Enter the Bounding Query that should return the min and max of the values of the 'splitBy' field.
+Both min and max are required in the query; for example, 'SELECT MIN(id),MAX(id) FROM table'.
+This is not required if numSplits is set to one.
 (Macro-enabled)

-**Bounding Query:** Bounding Query should return the min and max of the values of the 'splitBy' field.
-Both min and max are required in query.
-For example, 'SELECT MIN(id),MAX(id) FROM table'.
-Not required if numSplits is set to one.
-(Macro-enabled)

-**Split-By Field Name:** The field name which will be used to generate splits.
-Not required if numSplits is set to one.
-(Macro-enabled)
+**Split-By Field Name:** Enter the field name that will be used to generate splits.
+This is not required if numSplits is set to one.
+This field is macro-enabled.

-**Number of Splits to Generate:** The number of splits to generate.
-(Macro-enabled)
+**Number of Splits to Generate:** Specify the number of splits to be generated.
+This field is macro-enabled.

-**Username:** The user identity for connecting to the specified database.
-Required for databases that need authentication.
-Optional for databases that do not require authentication.
-(Macro-enabled)
+**Username:** Enter the user name for connecting to the specified database.
+It is mandatory for databases that require authentication but optional for databases that do not require authentication.
+This field is macro-enabled.

-**Password:** The password to use to connect to the specified database.
-Required for databases that need authentication.
-Optional for databases that do not require authentication.
-(Macro-enabled)
+**Password:** Enter the password to be used to connect to the specified database.
+It is mandatory for databases that require authentication but optional for databases that do not require authentication.
+This field is macro-enabled.

-**Connection Arguments:** A list of arbitrary string tag/value pairs as connection arguments.
-These arguments will be passed to the JDBC driver, as connection arguments, for JDBC drivers that may need additional configurations.
+**Connection Arguments:** Enter a list of arbitrary string tag/value pairs as connection arguments.
+These arguments are passed to the JDBC driver as connection arguments if additional configurations are needed.
-This is a semicolon-separated list of key-value pairs, where each pair is separated by a equals '=' and specifies the key and value for the argument.
+This should be a semicolon-separated list of key-value pairs, where values in each pair are separated by an equals '=' sign and a pair specifies the key and value for the argument.
 For example, 'key1=value1;key2=value' specifies that the connection will be given arguments 'key1' mapped to 'value1' and the argument 'key2' mapped to 'value2'.
-(Macro-enabled)
+This field is macro-enabled.

-**Enable Auto-Commit:** Whether to enable auto-commit for queries run by this source.
-Defaults to 'false'.
+**Enable Auto-Commit:** Choose 'True' or 'False' based on whether you want to enable auto-commit for queries run by this source.
+By default, 'False' is selected.
-Normally this setting does not matter.
-It only matters if you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws error when auto-commit is set to false.
-For drivers like those, you will need to set this to 'true'.
+**Note** This option is important only when you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws an error when auto-commit is set to false.
+For such drivers, you will need to set this to 'true'.

-**Column Name Case:** To set the case of the column names returned from the query.
-The possible options are ``upper`` or ``lower``.
+**Column Name Case:** Select a case for the column names returned from the query.
+The available options are ``upper`` and ``lower``.
 The default column names or the column names for any other input are not modified, and the names returned from the database are used as-is.
-Note that setting this property lends predictability to the column name cases across different databases, but it might result in column name conflicts if multiple columns have the same names when the case is ignored (optional).
+Note that setting this property lends a predictability to the column name cases across different databases, but it might result in column name conflicts if multiple columns have the same names when the case is ignored.

-**Transaction Isolation Level:** The transaction isolation level for queries run by this sink.
-Defaults to TRANSACTION_SERIALIZABLE.
-See java.sql.Connection#setTransactionIsolation for more details.
+**Transaction Isolation Level:** From the drop-down list, select the transaction isolation level for queries run by this accelerator.
+By default, TRANSACTION_SERIALIZABLE is selected.
+See Java documentation of class java.sql.Connection#setTransactionIsolation for more details.
-The jdbc driver will throw an exception if the database does not have transactions enabled and this setting is set to True.
-For drivers like that, this should be set to TRANSACTION_NONE.
+The JDBC driver will throw an exception if the database does not have transactions enabled and this setting is set to True.
+For such drivers, this property should be set to TRANSACTION_NONE.

-**Schema:** The schema of records output by the source.
-This will be used in place of whatever schema is returned from the query.
-However, it must match the schema that returns from the query, except it can mark fields as nullable and can contain a subset of the fields.
+**Schema:** Specify the schema of records that the source outputs.
+This is used in place of the schema that is returned from the query.
+It must match that schema except that it can mark fields as nullable and can contain a subset of the fields available in the result.

 ## Example